 The API-based data platform's new features will help companies wrangle all of a user's data.

-In anticipation of the May 2018 GDPR deadline, API-based data platform Segment has announced that they will be launching new features to help companies to comply.
+In anticipation of the May 2018 General Data Protection Regulation (GDPR) deadline, API-based data platform Segment has announced that they will be launching new features to help companies to comply.

 European citizens will have a slew of enhanced rights under the GDPR, including the right to ask a business to correct, suppress and/or delete their data upon request, which is also known as the “right to be forgotten.”